 Not only does this save you money in the long run, but it also reduces the amount of waste in landfills.
 In addition, repairing things can be a fun and rewarding hobby.

-6. Use Permanent Plates and Cutlery
+6. Use Permanent Plates and Cutlery to Reduce Trash

 Wastefulness has become second nature to many people these days.
-With the abundance of choices and the ease of access to so many things, it’s no wonder that we often take more than we need and throw things away.
+With the abundance of choices and the ease of access to so many things, it’s no wonder we often take more than we need and throw things away.

 One way to reduce the amount of waste in your home is to use permanent plates and cutlery.
 This may look like a small change, but it can make a big difference.